View Barry Garland's Obituary on fayettevilleobserver.com and share memories

 Barry loved the Army and always said those were the best years of his life.
 He spent most of his years as a Green Beret in intelligence and Special Forces, operating mainly out of Central and South America and was qualified as an Airborne Jump Master and Military Free Fall, he loved to jump.
 After 20 years of service, he retired and then started his own company, Regional Electric.
 Afterwards, he worked as a Lead Refrigeration Mechanic at Pilgrims Pride up until his time of death.
 He was wicked smart and never lost any argument.
 He was mostly looking forward to restoring his 1969 Dodge Super Bee after retiring.
 He enjoyed cooking and collecting antiques with his wife.
 He especially loved spending time with his family and his grandchildren and helping family and friends fix things.
 The pain and sorrow will be felt in the hearts of his family, friends, and his loving wife.

 Due to Covid-19 restrictions, there will be a committal service at Sandhills State Veterans Cemetery, Fort Bragg, NC in his honor at a later date.
+There will be a public visitation from 6:00p.m. until 8:00p.m. at Adcock Funeral Home in Spring Lake on Friday, May 22, 2020.
 In Lieu of flowers please send memorials to www.specialforcesassociation.org.
 In honor of his last wishes, the family is coordinating having his ashes spread over the drop zones on Fort Bragg.

 Published in Fayetteville Observer from May 18 to May 20, 2020